-This tax strategy applies to all UK incorporated companies and UK resident establishments of the AllSaints group (“AllSaints”) and sets out AllSaints’ approach and attitude to UK taxation.
-The tax strategy is published in accordance with paragraph 16(2) of Schedule 19 of the Finance Act 2016 and relates to the accounting period ending 30 January 2021.
+This Tax Strategy applies to all UK incorporated companies and UK resident establishments of the AllSaints group1 (“AllSaints”) and sets out AllSaints’ approach and attitude to UK taxation2 .
+The tax strategy is published in accordance with paragraph 16(2) of Schedule 19 of the Finance Act 2016 and relates to the financial period ended 29 January 2022.

-AllSaints’ Board of Directors (“the Board”) is ultimately responsible for the setting of, and compliance with, this tax strategy.
-The Chief Financial Officer (“CFO”) has executive responsibility for tax; executive management is delegated to the Finance Director (“FD”), who reports to the CFO, and day-to-day management is delegated to the Global Tax Manager (“GTM”), who is appropriately qualified and reports to the FD.
+AllSaints’ Board of Directors (“the Board”) is ultimately responsible for the setting of, and compliance with, this Tax strategy.
+The Chief Financial Officer (“CFO”) has executive responsibility for tax and day-to-day management is delegated to the Head of Tax (“HoT”) who is appropriately qualified and reports to the CFO.

-AllSaints have a specialist in-house tax team (“Group Tax Function” or “GTF”) with the appropriate qualifications and experience.
-The GTM/GTF seek to identify and manage tax risks arising from AllSaints’ business operations by applying their knowledge and experience and endeavours to ensure that reasonable care is applied to controls and processes that could materially affect tax.
+The HoT is supported by an in-house tax team (“Group Tax Function” or “GTF”) whose members are appropriately qualified and experienced.
+The GTF identifies and manages tax risks arising from AllSaints’ business operations by applying their knowledge and experience and endeavours to ensure that reasonable care is applied to controls and processes that could materially affect tax.

-Specifically, the GTM/GTF: oversees tax payments as they fall due, maintains the tax risk register for SAO certification purposes; monitors business and legislative changes that may impact tax risks and advises, as appropriate, on changes to be made to controls, processes or systems; engages with other AllSaints’ personnel that manage or process matters that affect tax and recommends, as required, relevant sources of assistance, knowledge or training, and engages with external advisers when needed.
+Specifically, the GTF: oversees tax payments as they fall due, maintains the Tax Risk Register for Senior Accounting Officer3 certification purposes; monitors business and legislative changes that may impact tax risks and advises, as appropriate, on changes to be made to controls, processes or systems; engages with other AllSaints’ personnel that manage or process matters that affect tax and recommends, as required, relevant sources of assistance, knowledge or training, and engages with external advisers when needed.

 AllSaints does not undertake any aggressive tax planning, including the undertaking of any artificial transactions, the sole purpose of which is to reduce tax.

-In conducting its business, AllSaints may claim any reliefs, e.g. allowances, deductions, incentives, exemptions, credits, etc., to which it is entitled, provided that the outcome of applying such reliefs is aligned with commercial and economic reality and is sustainable.
-AllSaints seek to establish the tax consequences of transactions prior to them being carried out, taking advice where required from reputable external advisors and, where appropriate, from the relevant tax authorities.
+AllSaints’ tax planning aims to support the commercial needs of its business by ensuring that the group’s affairs are carried out in the most tax efficient manner whilst remaining compliant with all relevant laws and compliance obligations.
+AllSaints seeks to establish the tax consequences of transactions prior to them being carried out, taking advice where required from reputable external advisors and, where appropriate, from the relevant tax authorities.

 Whilst AllSaints does not have defined levels of acceptable tax risk, consistent with its approach to corporate responsibility AllSaints takes a prudent approach to risk in relation to tax.
 The Board is ultimately responsible for identifying risks, including tax risks, and, having regard to all facts and circumstances, for determining how they are addressed.